josecldjr/nest-yup-validation/README.md

-# Yup Validation for next
+# Yup Validation for next (deprecated -  This package may not work in newer versions of NestJS)

 ## Introduction
 ##### The problem